jon3654/synthsgw/VisionStatement.md

 songs is made easy.
 This way, amateur producers can quickly get the sound they desire by taking advantage of the interface to organize these musical moments, in a way that is definitive and easy.
-The software’s GUI makes moving, stitching, and cutting sections of music easy.
+The software’s GUI makes moving, stitching, and cutting sections of music easy, as well as exporting the song to mp3 to share with others.